BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/creating_your_first_se_mod.md

 <!--insert folder structure image-->

 Upon organizing your folder structure, you can go ahead and pack the mod, which - if you're using BG3 Multitool - will prompt you to add an author (That's your name!), a description for your mod and a version.
-You are now ready to begin coding your magnum opus!
+You are now ready to begin coding your mod!

 >An [example workspace](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing) to adjust accordingly can be viewed and downloaded from google drive.
 {.is-success}